elixirschool/elixirschool/en/lessons/libraries/distillery.md

 First, we need to edit our `config/prod.exs` file.

-Change the following line form this:
+Change the following line from this:

 ```
 config :book_app, BookAppWeb.Endpoint,